 The short answer is no, not really.
 However, some of the things that happen along with coughing (fever, dehydration etc) can make you contract.

-Hi, I’m Hilary — The Pregnancy Nurse 👩⚕️.
-I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have seen thousands of coughing pregnant moms (and been one myself) and I know how frustrating it can be.
+But first, how do I know all of this?
+Hi — I’m Hilary — The Pregnancy Nurse 👩⚕️.
+I have been a nurse since 1997 and I have 20 years of OB nursing experience, I am also the curly head behind Pulling Curls and The Online Prenatal Class for Couples. 🩺 I have seen THOUSANDS of sick women in labor and delivery triage and I am aware of when it’s OK to treat at home, or when it’s best to see a provider.

 Pregnant & Coughing